tedwards947/es6-react-workshop/README.md

 npm run start-static
 ```

 Navigate to `localhost:8080` to (hopefully) see "Hello World!"
-If that works, try typing a bogus route like `localhost:8080/foobar`, and see how our 404 page works.
-After that, go to `localhost:8080/video` and `localhost:8080/video/2` to see how the params are written to the page.
+If that works, try clicking the `<Link>`s to see how the params are written to the page.

 <hr/>